 People are visual creatures, so incorporating visuals into your newsletter is a great way to grab attention and keep people engaged.
 Try using infographics, images, and videos wherever possible.

-Make sure that any visuals you use are high-quality and relevant to your newsletter’s content.
+Make sure any visuals you use are high-quality and relevant to your newsletter’s content.
 Also, remember to keep your visuals original and on-brand so that they reinforce your message and help you get recognition.

 Write For Your Audience